-- There is no absolutely free way to accept credit card payments.
-However, there are means to significantly minimize costs with zero-cost payment processing programs.
+- There is no absolutely free way to accept credit card payments, but there are ways to minimize the costs.

 Square is one of the easiest and most affordable solutions for accepting payments online.
 It’s free to set up and comes with an online store, invoicing capabilities, a virtual terminal, and a point-of-sale (POS) app.
 There’s no application process or monthly minimums—anyone can sign up and start accepting payments online for a standard 2.9% + 30-cent transaction fee.
 Create your free account today.